Regional Instructor Training

 How Our Instructor Training Program Works

-With funding support from NSF, the UNY Node’s Curriculum team has created a multi-faceted regional I-Corps Instructor Training program that combines an online, asynchronous training course with live cohort meetings, class observations and co-teaching experiences.
+The IN I-Corps Hub is proud to emphasize inclusive teaching practices in our Regional Instructor Training program.
+Developed under the UNY I-Corps Node with funding support from the NSF, the multi-faceted program combines an online, asynchronous training course with live cohort meetings, class observations, and co-teaching experiences.

 Instructors learn strategies to effectively teach customer discovery methodology and provide “purposefully direct” feedback to I-Corps course participants.
 They also learn how to recognize and disrupt implicit bias and create an inclusive and equitable learning environment.